johnfraserss/ICS3C/Assignments/10 - Culminating/README.md

 The following [survey](http://goo.gl/forms/uIn1REwRkwb0nUft1) was conducted in class on May 25 by the teacher to you and your ICS 3C and 3U peers.

   1. On a scale from 0 to 10, how fun is programming?
   2. What percentage of the software development process would you estimate is spent writing code?
   3. Name one aspect of being a good digital citizen.
   4. Name one job that you can pursue with a background in computer science.
   5. Briefly explain why programming is a useful skill.

-The results of the survey are found in *Survey_Results.xlsx*.
+The results of the survey are found in *Survey_Results.csv*.
 Using the knowledge you've acquired from this course, store these results in **two different ways** (other than a spreadsheet).

-Write Python programs to determine at least **five** of the following:

 * The median result in response to the first question.
 * The mode (i.e., most common) result in response to the first question.